phf1001/semisupervised-learning-in-cibersecurity/docker-deploy-kit/README.md

 ## Deploy Krini in local via Docker

 You can access the app via the web or deploy our Docker images.
-Everything is automatic! 🐳
+Everything is automatic! 🐳 Mock data will be included in the database to ensure a positive user experience.

-Mock data will be included in the database so that you can play!
-An administrator user (admin/admin) and a standard user (user/user) have been created.
+🙇‍♀️ An **administrator user (admin/admin)** and a **standard user (user/user)** have been created by default.
 Feel free to log in or create your own!

 > 💡 First download your O.S scripts (OS-all-files.zip) and extract them &nbsp;&middot;&nbsp; [Linux](https://github.com/phf1001/semisupervised-learning-in-cibersecurity/tree/main/docker-deploy-kit/linux) &nbsp;&middot;&nbsp; [Windows](https://github.com/phf1001/semisupervised-learning-in-cibersecurity/tree/main/docker-deploy-kit/windows)